krasimir/blog-posts/2017/HigherOrderComponents/post.md

 };
 ```

 That new version of `connect` accepts a `subscribe` function.
-We then give a callback which if fired updates the local state of the HOC.
+We then give a callback which if fired updates the local state of the HOC with the given data.
 And here is the use case:

 ```
 const App = connect(